mischov/gate/README.md

 # Gate

-Gate is a web routing library for Ring and Clojure.
+Gate is an HTTP routing library for Ring and Clojure.

 ```clojure
 (ns hello-world